huff-language/huff-rs/huff_tests/README.md

 ```

 Set environment variables with decorator flags above test macros:

+Available Flags:
+* `calldata(<string>)`: The calldata flag accepts a string of abi encoded calldata to be included in the test transaction.
+* `value(<literal>)`: The value flag accepts a hex literal and determines the callvalue of the test transaction.

 ```
 #[calldata("0xf8a8fd6d00000000000000000000000000000000000000027627abd8d94cf3a4eb06de95"), value(0x01)]
 #define test MY_TEST() = takes (0) returns (0) {